AlbertoV5/MidiToBom/README.md

 ## HOW TO USE

+Before converting any midi, make sure to sync the midi or rpp to the .ogg file you are using!

 1. Create a BOM file with the BoomBox Editor (make sure to make a back up if you are using an existing map)

 ![Step1](gifs/midi01.gif)